isabella232/docs-vuepress/docs/manual/creating-jobs.md

 ![Simple saved job](~@assets/img/fig0304.png)

 Press the "Run Job Now" button to begin execution.
 The job will be queued and executed.

-Look in the "Now running" section.
-Press the progress bar in the Activity area to go to the execution follow page.
+You will be taken to the Job's execution details page.

 ![Simple saved job output](~@assets/img/fig0305.png)